tpretz/terraform-provider-zabbix/README.md

     * error_handler_params - (Optional) error handler params (see above docs, only relevent in > 4.0)
 * active - (Optional) zabbix active agent (defaults to false)
 * ruleid - (Required for proto_item) LLD Discovery rule ID to attach prototype item to
+* applications - (Optional) list of application IDs to associate

 #### Attributes Reference